This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 My partner and I have experimented with growing mushrooms by inoculating hardwood logs.
 We buy dowels impregnated with the mushroom mycelium, drill holes in the log, and bang them in.
 The mycelium will then take eight months and a year to spread through the log, giving spring and autumn crops up to 4 years!
 We are growing Oysters, Shiitake, Lion’s mane, and Chicken of the woods.
-It is very exciting.
+It is fascinating.

 Choosing a Log

-When choosing a log, it is important to choose the right type; most mushrooms do not grow in pine and dislike fruitwood but love oak and ash.
+When choosing a log, it is essential to choose the right type; most mushrooms do not grow in pine and dislike fruitwood but love oak and ash.
 The best time to cut the log is in winter when the sugars are in the wood, not the leaves, as this is what the mycelium eats up.

 When you have cut your log, leave it to rest for a couple of weeks so that the sap loses its anti-fungal properties, some people leave them ‘to rest for four weeks or more, but this can raise the risk of other competitive fungi inhabiting your log.